nathangrinsztajn/nathangrinsztajn.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in Machine Learning at CNRS in the Inria SequeL/ScooL team.
-My supervisors are Emilie Kaufmann and Odalric-Ambryn Maillard.
-I study the problem of exploration in the bandits models, but my research interest also include reinforcement learning and machine learning in general.
+I am a Ph.D.
+Student in Reinforcement Learning for Combinatorial Optimization at Inria/CNRS in the SequeL/ScooL team, under the supervision of P. Preux.
+My research interests also include graph representation learning and geometric deep learning.